Scott Adams: Full-time cartoonist and author

+On a February 22, 2023 livestream of his Real Coffee with Scott Adams program, Adams reacted to a poll that asked if respondents agreed that "it's okay to be white", a phrase described by the Anti-Defamation League as associated with the white supremacist movement.
+The poll showed 26% of black respondents disagreed with the statement and 21% were not sure.
+Adams, upset that nearly half did not agree, described black people as a "hate group" and said "the best advice I would give to white people is to get the hell away from black people; just get the fuck away."

+In response to these and other related comments, Dilbert was dropped by numerous newspapers across the country, including the Los Angeles Times, The Washington Post, and USA Today-affiliated newspapers.
+Andrews McMeel Syndication, the distributor of Dilbert, announced on February 27, 2023, that it was severing all ties with Adams.
+Portfolio, his book publisher, announced it was dropping his non-Dilbert book that was scheduled for release that September.
+Adams defended his remarks as hyperbole and as taken out of context in reportage; he disavowed racism and asserted that nobody would disagree with what he said were his main points: don't discriminate and avoid things that look like they will put you at risk.
+On March 13, Adams relaunched Dilbert as Dilbert Reborn on the subscription website Locals, minus the earlier Dilbert comics.

+On November 15 2025, he reported that he would no longer draw his strip because his right hand has focal dystonia and his left hand is semi-paralyzed, but would still be the writer of Dilbert.
+Instead his art director would take over as the artist.

-Coffee with Scott Adams
+Real Coffee with Scott Adams

 In 2015, Adams wrote blog posts predicting that Donald Trump had a 98 percent chance of winning the presidency based on his persuasion skills, and he started writing about Trump's persuasion techniques.
 His pieces on this topic grew popular, so he started writing about it regularly.

-Adams soon developed this as a daily video presentation called Coffee with Scott Adams, distributed to Periscope, YouTube, ScottAdamsSays.com, and Locals, where he covered topics such as current events, politics, persuasion, and routes to success.
+Adams soon developed this as a daily video presentation called Real Coffee with Scott Adams, distributed to Periscope, YouTube, and ScottAdamsSays.com.

-Coffee with Scott Adams has featured guests such as Naval Ravikant, Ed Latimore, Dave Rubin, Erik Finman, Greg Gutfeld, Matt Gaetz, Ben Askren, Carpe Donktum, Mark Schneider, Steve Hsu, Michael Shellenberger, Carson Griffith, Shiva Ayyadurai, James Nortey, Clint Morgan, and Bjørn Lomborg.
+Real Coffee with Scott Adams has featured guests such as Naval Ravikant, Ed Latimore, Dave Rubin, Erik Finman, Greg Gutfeld, Matt Gaetz, Ben Askren, Carpe Donktum, Steve Hsu, Michael Shellenberger, Carson Griffith, Shiva Ayyadurai, James Nortey, Clint Morgan, and Bjørn Lomborg.
 In 2018, Kanye West shared multiple clips on Twitter from a Coffee episode titled: "Scott Adams tells you how Kanye showed the way to The Golden Age.
 With Coffee."
 In 2020, President Trump retweeted an episode where Adams mocked Joe Biden.

 Adams offers paid subscriptions for exclusive content on Locals.
 In 2020, Adams said: "For context, I expect my Dilbert income to largely disappear in the next year as newspapers close up forever.
 The coronavirus sped up that inevitable trend.
 Like many of you, I'm reinventing my life for a post-coronavirus world.
 The Locals platform is a big part of that."